 74.33: replace “The Supported Rates and BSS Membership Selectors or Extended Supported Rates and BSS Membership Selectors IEs” with “The Supported Rates and BSS Membership Selectors or Extended Supported Rates and BSS Membership Selectors elements”.

 76.30: replace “The Supported Rates and BSS Membership Selectors or Extended Supported Rates and BSS Membership Selectors IEs” with “The Supported Rates and BSS Membership Selectors or Extended Supported Rates and BSS Membership Selectors elements”.

+OK.

 2.4.2 Definition Conventions (0)